-Inform and engage consumers, licensees, and other stakeholders about the Bureau's laws and regulations and the availability of the complaint process.
+Inform and engage consumers, licensees, and other stakeholders about the Bureau's laws and regulations and the availability of the complaint processinterested parties.

-- 3.1 Educate consumers about what the Bureau is and how it protects consumers. - 3.2 Educate the regulated industries about the functions of the Bureau and the resources available to them to enhance their business operations and increase compliance. - 3.3 Publicize enforcement actions to inform consumers of industry violations. - 3.4 Conduct outreach to related industries to educate them of the Bureau's laws and create partnerships to identify illegal activity. - 3.5 Create and implement a comprehensive outreach plan. - 3.6 Improve the user friendliness of the Bureau's website to make it an indispensable resource for licensees and consumers. - 3.7 Explore new and alternative methods of communication to reach more stakeholders.
+- 3.1 Educate consumers about what the Bureau is and how it protects consumers and its activities. - 3.2 Educate the regulated industries businesses about the functions of the Bureau and the resources available to them to enhance their business operations and increase compliance its activities. - 3.3 Publicize enforcement actions to inform consumers of industry violations. - 3.4 Conduct outreach to related industries to educate them of the Bureau's laws and create partnerships to identify illegal activity. - 3.5 Create and implement a comprehensive and inclusive outreach plan. - 3.6 Improve the user friendliness of the Bureau's website to make it an indispensable resources for licensees and consumers provide better user experience and accessibility. - 3.7 Explore Use new and alternative methods of communication to reach a broader and more diverse audience more stakeholders.